Royals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has put up 33 hits with nine doubles, seven home runs and 12 walks.
-He has driven in 20 runs with one stolen base.
+- Robert has nine doubles, seven home runs, 12 walks and 20 RBI (34 total hits).
+He's also swiped one base.

-- Robert has recorded at least one hit in six games in a row.
-During his last 10 games he is batting .423 with three doubles, two home runs, nine walks and seven RBI.
+- Robert has recorded at least one hit in seven games in a row.
+In his last 10 games he is hitting .407 with three doubles, two home runs, eight walks and seven RBI.

 Robert Recent Games